Federal Drug Trafficking and Conspiracy Lawyer

 The Numbers Do Not Lie

-In Fiscal Year 2012, federal prosecutors brought 5,658 drug conspiracy cases under Section 846 alone— meaning that 40 percent of all drug indictments secured by the U.S. Justice Department that year included a conspiracy charge.
+In Fiscal Year 2012, federal prosecutors brought 5,658 drug conspiracy cases under Section 846 alone— meaning that 40 percent of all drug indictments secured by the U.S. Justice Department included a conspiracy charge.

 Why so many?